wschwab/NFette/README.md

 `NFetteNFT` is the NFT contract NFette generates.
 We may not be using this functionality of NFette, instead importing NFTs from Mintbase, so it can be largely ignored.
 In any event, it inherits an OpenZeppelin NFT, and gives it a mint function.

 `NFTMarketFactory` is the factory contract that deploys an ERC20 market around the NFT.
-There is also a v1 contract in the directory. (`NFTMarketFactoryv2` is the beginnings of a refactor, but has barely been started, and is not in scope before the event.)
+There is also a v1 contract in the directory.

+`NFTMarketTemplate` is the template of an NFette market, the ERC20 contract that prices using a the bonding curve in `Curve.sol`.

-The `interfaces` directory contains interface contracts in order to enable cross-contract communication more efficiently, and the `market` directory contains `NFTMarketTemplatev2` which is the template for an NFette ERC20 market.
-(There is also a `NFTMarketTemplate` contract from a previous attempt.)
+The `interfaces` directory contains interface contracts in order to enable cross-contract communication more efficiently, and the `market` directory contains an `NFTMarketTemplatev2` which is a second version of the template for an NFette ERC20 market.
+(We may switch the `NFTMarketTemplate` in the root of the contracts directory for this during development.)

 ## React-App